KrisSiegel/msngr.js/docs/api.md

-#msngr.js API
+# msngr.js API
 This document outlines the exposed msngr.js API.
-It does not cover anything internal that isn't expected to be used by typical developers.
+It does not cover anything internal that isn't expected to be used by typical developers and as such all internal APIs are not bound by semantic versioning conventions (aka even minor point updates may break your code if you rely on internal, private API calls).

 ## ```msngr(topic, category, subcategory)```
 The main msngr method takes in 3 strings to generate a message object from which all other actions are derived.